AlbertoGonzalezDelgado/CHIPsequeando/README.md

 **Warning!** It is neccesary to write a space bar after each ":"

-The following zip contain some files that can be used as input files to check CHIPsequeando: [param_test_input.zip](input_files.zip/).

 ## Running CHIPsequeando
 Once all parameters have been specified, the next step is to run the scripts.
 For example: